Leonardo da Vinci's resume

 The number of movable types handled for the typesetting of this book, makes it an exceptional endeavor in contemporary fine printing.

 Neither monotype nor linotype are used.
-These typesetting systems from a keyboard are often passed off as manual typography.
-The Tallone Press also does not print from plastic plates derived from digital compositions.
+Tallone Press also do not print from plastic plates (photopolymer), which are derived from digital compositions.

 Preface by Mons.
 Marco Ballarini, Prefetto della Biblioteca Ambrosiana.
 Introduction by Mons.
 Marco Navoni, Dottore della Biblioteca Ambrosiana.